Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Recruiters are getting hundreds of cover letters that are exactly the same word for word,” or have the same answers, Davis explains.
 They suspect candidates are using ChatGPT to craft their resumes.

-In fact, 45% of job seekers have used AI to build, update or improve their resume, according to a survey conducted by Canva in January 2024, with 5,000 hiring managers and 5,000 job seekers from the UK, US, India, Germany, Spain, France, Mexico and Brazil.
+In fact, 45% of job seekers have used AI to build, update, or improve their resume, according to a survey conducted by Canva and published in January 2024, with 5,000 hiring managers and 5,000 job seekers from the UK, US, India, Germany, Spain, France, Mexico, and Brazil.

 Gen Z appears to be the generation that relies most on AI, according to a February Grammarly survey of 1,002 employees and 253 business leaders.
-Sixty-one percent of Gen Z couldn’t imagine doing work-related tasks without using AI, the highest percentage of any generation.
+61% of Gen Z cannot imagine performing work-related tasks without using AI, the highest percentage of any generation.

-While it's certainly necessary to "embrace technology and AI," copying answers from ChatGPT could hurt young people's chances of getting a job, Davis said.
+While there is certainly a need to “embrace technology and AI,” copying answers from ChatGPT could hurt young people’s chances of getting a job, Davis said.

-A Resume Genius survey of 625 hiring managers found that more than half of respondents dislike AI-generated resumes.
-They view it as a red flag and are less likely to select them.
+A Resume Genius survey of 625 hiring managers found that more than half of respondents disliked AI-generated resumes.
+They viewed it as a red flag and were less likely to select them.

 100 identical answers

-One of the reasons why copying from ChatGPT is considered an ineffective use of AI is because chatbots do not always provide reliable information.
+One of the reasons why copying from ChatGPT is considered an ineffective use of AI is because chatbots don't always provide reliable information.

 An initial issue with ChatGPT was that its knowledge base was limited to data released before September 2021.
-However, this issue was resolved in September 2023, OpenAI's owners announced on X.
+However, this issue has been resolved by September 2023, the owner OpenAI announced on X.

 ChatGPT is not connected to the internet and can sometimes produce inaccurate answers.
 "The platform has limited knowledge of the world and events beyond 2021, and can also sometimes provide harmful guidance or biased content," she explained.